|

 SPORTS DRINKS: Carbohydrate Content

 While rehydration continues to be a major reason to consume sports drinks, it is their ability to furnish rapidly-absorbed carbohydrates that is arguably even more important.
 Hundreds of research studies over the past 3 decades have proven that ingesting carbohydrates during prolonged strenuous exercise enhances performance compared to plain water (Hawley JA, et al. 1992).
-In other words, sports drinks serve 2 roles: (a) rehydration and (b) fuel for exercising muscles.

 - 6 - 8 grams per 100 ml